roadwarriorkata/architecture/README.md

 ---

-O'Reilly Architecture Kata 2023 RoadWarrior by oli, Jan and Philip
+O'Reilly Architecture Kata 2023 RoadWarrior by Oli, Jan and Philip